ttwilk3/miniature-invention/README.md

 ## Example Parsed Packet Data:
 [Example Packets Gathered from a MMS MSDD-3000-1](https://www.mms-rf.com/products/msdd-3000-pps)

 Out of the several radios I tested, none of them were outputting valid Vita-49A packets.
-So I've included an "Almost-Valid" Data and Context packet.
-These are the two that are closest to what a valid packet should look like when parsed.
+So I've included an "Almost-Valid" Context packet.
+This is the closest to what a valid packet should look like when parsed.

 Ran in SCAN mode, outputting VITA-49.
-### Example Almost-Valid Data Packet:
+### Example Valid Data Packet:
 -----------------------------------------
-	Not Vita-49 A compliant.

 	Content of packet :
-	    Packet #: 0
+	    Packet #: 2
 		Length   : 8266
-	    Timestamp: Friday, June 30, 2017 6:10:36 PM
+		Timestamp: Friday, July 14, 2017 5:02:56 PM
 	    Source: 192.168.128.103
 	    Destination: 255.255.255.255
 	    Source Port: 5603
 	    Destination Port: 7285
-	    VRT Header: 0x00011100 01101011 00001000 00001000
+	    VRT Header: 0x00011100 01100111 00001000 00001000
 	    Stream ID: 0x731C0029h
 	    VRT Trailer: 0x11110100 00000100 00000000 00000000
 	    Packet Type: Data